-As with kinship, theorists have also long considered how psychological mechanisms rooted in reciprocity-also termed reciprocal altruism-might generate a sufficient degree of non-randomness in the distribution of costs and benefits to create conditions favorable to cooperation (Axelrod & Hamilton 1981; Trivers 1971).
-Reciprocity-based strategies, which often incorporate a tit-for-tat logic ("you scratch my back, I'll scratch yours") can operate through mechanisms based on (1) partner choice, (2) partner fidelity, or both.
-Under partner choice, individuals build relationships with those who deliver benefits to them (Barclay 2011; Hruschka & Henrich 2006).
+As with kinship, theorists have also long considered how psychological mechanisms rooted in reciprocity-also termed reciprocal altruism-might generate a sufficient degree of nonrandomness in the distribution of costs and benefits to create conditions favorable to cooperation (Axelrod & Hamilton 1981, Trivers 1971).
+Reciprocity-based strategies, which often incorporate a tit-fortat logic (i.e., you scratch my back, I'll scratch yours) can operate through mechanisms based on partner choice, partner fidelity, or both.
+Under partner choice, individuals build relationships with those who deliver benefits to them (Barclay 2011, Hruschka & Henrich 2006).
 Those who fail to provide sufficient benefits to a partner lose that partner.
 By contrast, under partner fidelity, individuals attempt to persuade recalcitrant partners into greater cooperation by withholding benefits (Schino & Aureli 2017).

 Phylogenetically, the evidence for reciprocity is mixed.
-Both experimental and observational data from non-human apes suggests a role for partner choice in some forms of cooperation (Engelmann & Herrmann 2016; Gomes et al. 2009; Samuni et al. 2017; Schino & Aureli 2010; Schweinfurth & Call 2019).
-However, evidence for the contingent cooperation necessary to support reciprocity based on partner fidelity is quite limited (Brosnan et al. 2009; Melis et al. 2016).
-Though clever experimentalist have managed to design tasks that permit chimpanzees to respond contingently to help received (Engelmann et al. 2015; Melis et al. 2008; Schmelz et al. 2017), consistently getting chimpanzee pairs to initiate and sustain tit-for-tat style reciprocity in plausibly real-world conditions remains largely elusive (Warneken 2018).
-Taken together, the diverse body of mixed results regarding reciprocity in other primates suggests that humans have probably inherited some capacity for reciprocity based on partner choice from our shared ancestors but likely only the rudiments of partner fidelity.
+Both experimental and observational data from nonhuman apes suggest a role for partner choice in some forms of cooperation (Engelmann & Herrmann 2016, Gomes et al. 2009, Samuni et al. 2017, Schino & Aureli 2010, Schweinfurth & Call 2019).
+However, evidence for the contingent cooperation necessary to support reciprocity based on partner fidelity is quite limited (Brosnan et al. 2009, Melis et al. 2016).
+Though clever experimentalists have managed to design tasks that permit chimpanzees to respond contingently to help received (Engelmann et al. 2015, Melis et al. 2008, Schmelz et al. 2017), consistently getting chimpanzee pairs to initiate and sustain tit-for-tat-style reciprocity in plausible real-world conditions remains largely elusive (Warneken 2018).
+Taken together, the mixed results regarding reciprocity based on partner choice from our shared ancestors but have likely inherited only some of the rudiments of partner fidelity (see the sidebar titled Partner Choice is WEIRD).